 It was a great 68 degree Fall day when I drove up to the Avalon area of the Daniels.
 This is another of those good Maryland streams that are close to the Basswife’s twin sister.
 Once I successfully execute the “you need to visit your sister” excuse, I do the standard dump and run and head to water.

 There is a road that runs the entire length of this river on the southern bank!
 What the heck is this?
-I decided to ignore the road since I was already about 3/4 mile from the truck and just fished anyway.
+I ignored the road since I was already about 3/4 mile from the truck and just fished anyway.
 The river remained consistent from the start.
 There are few shallow sections where you can waste your time fishing.
 Most of this river is deep enough to hold fish and does.
 I picked up a smallie or two, numerous chub, but no bluegills.
 I saw other smallies scatter as I sloshed my way upstream.
-All were small, no trophies were visible or brought to hand.
+All were small; no trophies were visible or brought to hand.

 Later, after I was done here, I got back in the truck and did a vehicle recon.
 At the far right of the map, there is a road that cuts across the river.
 If you turn right where it joins the red/white road, it will take you for several miles right next to the river.
-The first thing you will pass is a large playground; something good to know if you need to dump the kids and spouse someplace while you fish a bit.
-Continuing on up the road, it swings back to the river and overlooks it all the way up to the top where the road plays out into a large parking and picnic area.
+The first thing you will pass is a large playground, something good to know if you need to dump the kids and spouse someplace while you fish a bit.
+Continuing on up the road, it swings back to the river and overlooks it all the way up to the top, where the road plays out into a large parking and picnic area.

 At this point, you have to continue on foot.
 The standard bar gate blocks further vehicle travel.
-If I had known this, I would have driven right to here and then walked up (note: they probably do not stock beyond the end).
+If I had known this, I would have driven right here and walked up (note: they probably do not stock beyond the end).
 The entire stretch shown on the map is fishable from the road.
 No physical challenge at all; just pull of and pop into the river.

 On this day, I used poppers and my standard attractors and terrestrials.
 I tried a few streamers but did not have success.
 I concluded that I need to study streamer use better.
 I typically do the across, let it wash downstream with a twitch or two and then do an upstream retrieve.
 There must be better ways to deploy this weapon as I continue to have more success with dry and nymphs.